bitrise-steplib/steps-xcode-build-for-simulator/README.md

 Runs Xcode Build command for simulators for iOS, tvOS or watchOS.

-You can share it, run it on simulator or upload it to Appetize.io.

 ## How to use this Step

 Can be run directly with the [bitrise CLI](https://github.com/bitrise-io/bitrise),